CONFERENCES

 Information for Presenters at the STFM Annual Spring Conference

-Presenters at the STFM Annual Spring Conference showcase their work to more than 1200 educators, residents, fellows, and students.
+Presenters at the STFM Annual Spring Conference showcase their work each year to more than 1500 educators, residents, fellows, and students.
 Find details on presenting at the conference, including presentation templates and session formats.
 All presenters must register for the conference.

-Session Formats: Projects, Lectures, Seminars, Panels, Workshops, and Roundtable Discussions
+Session Formats: Workshops, Panels, Seminars, Lectures, Projects, and Roundtable Discussions

 Completed Research Project